KonradCzart/BeeHive/README.md

 INSERT INTO roles(name) VALUES('ROLE_USER');
 INSERT INTO roles(name) VALUES('ROLE_ADMIN');
 ```
-6. Try register and login to your account with Postman.
+6. Try register and login to your account with Postman. (requests examples can be found on slack)

 # Adding a new Apiary
 * choosing localisation on map - Weather module warns, if unpleasant weather conditions in the area are a threat to bees in that Apiary and you should not perform a survey on those Hives